alexbevi/alexbevi.github.com/source/_posts/2018-05-28-troubleshooting-a-mongodb-performance-issue.markdown

 ---
 layout: post
-title: "Troubleshooting a MongoDb Performance Issue"
+title: "Troubleshooting a MongoDB Performance Issue"
 date: 2018-05-28 09:14:03 -0400
 comments: true
 categories:  [mongodb]
 ---
 **UPDATE (2018-06-28):** *I actually sent a link to this article to the author of the previous blog post and in her reply she indicates that the improvements to cache management and checkpoint areas were more likely to have improved my situation.
-Just wanted to call out how approachable the MongoDb team is even with these one-off type issues :).
+Just wanted to call out how approachable the MongoDB team is even with these one-off type issues :).
 Thanks Sue!*

-**UPDATE (2018-06-21):** *As we were running MongoDb 3.0.15 while all these issues were going on it's entirely possible that the [optimizations made to the write-ahead log of WiredTiger](https://engineering.mongodb.com/post/breaking-the-wiredtiger-logjam-the-write-ahead-log-1-2) may have also contributed to this improvement in performance :)*
+**UPDATE (2018-06-21):** *As we were running MongoDB 3.0.15 while all these issues were going on it's entirely possible that the [optimizations made to the write-ahead log of WiredTiger](https://engineering.mongodb.com/post/breaking-the-wiredtiger-logjam-the-write-ahead-log-1-2) may have also contributed to this improvement in performance :)*

 The following is an edited excerpt from an email I sent out internally about an intermittent performance issue we've been experiencing for several years now.
 The daily processing challenges we've been experiencing revolved around running server-side javascript in order to produce daily reports.
 As our data ingestion rates rose and our data processing needs climbed, our server performance continued to degrade.
 This would occur regardless of the size of the VMs we would spin up.

 ### Postmortem

-Our MongoDb cluster is configured with three (3) servers: 1x primary (write-enabled) and 2x secondaries (read-only).
+Our MongoDB cluster is configured with three (3) servers: 1x primary (write-enabled) and 2x secondaries (read-only).
 These are running on Azure DS14v2 VMs with 8TB of storage (8x 1TB striped via LVM as these were the largest premium SSD-based data disks available at the time).

 Aside from the servers being scaled up periodically, this configuration has been constant since the inception of the product.